Paul Baltes

-Paul B. Baltes (18 June 1939 – 7 November 2006) was a German psychologist whose broad scientific agenda was devoted to establishing and promoting the life-span orientation of human development.
-He was also a theorist in the field of the psychology of aging.
+Paul B. Baltes (18 June 1939 – 7 November 2006) was a German developmental psychologist who researched life-span development and aging.
+He is credited with developing theories about lifespan-development, successful aging, and wisdom, and the "selective optimization with compensation theory" of compensating decline in aging by focussing on strengths.
 He has been described by American Psychologist as one of the most influential developmental psychologists.

 Biography

 Paul B. Baltes was born in Saarlouis, Germany.
 He is credited with developing theories about lifespan and wisdom, the selective optimization with compensation theory, and theories about successful aging and developing.
 He received his doctorate from the University of Saarbrücken (Saarland, Germany) in 1967.
 After, Baltes spent 12 years at several American institutions as a professor of psychology and human development before returning to Germany in 1980.
 He was Director of the Center of Lifespan Psychology at the Max Planck Institute for Human Development, Berlin, Professor of Psychology at the Free University of Berlin, and Distinguished Professor of Psychology at the University of Virginia.
 At the Max Planck Institute for Human Development he founded the Berlin Wisdom Project and became a leader in the scientific study of wisdom.
 Baltes later became the director of the Max Planck International Research Network on Aging.

 He was a founding member of the European Academy of Sciences, a member of the Berlin-Brandenburg Academy of Sciences, and a member and vice-president of the Deutsche Akademie der Naturforscher Leopoldina.
 Paul Baltes also became a member of the Order Pour le mérite for scientists and artists and a foreign member of the American Academy of Arts and Sciences and the Royal Swedish Academy of Sciences.